 Because of their vulnerabilities, the elderly and those with disabilities can benefit greatly from medical alert systems.
 These devices, often worn on the body, can send signals to emergency services after a fall or during an urgent medical event.
-Our partners at ConsumerAffairs researched the best medical alert systems in Tucson so you and loved ones can be certain that medical assistance is never far away.
+We researched the best medical alert systems in Tucson so you and loved ones can be certain that medical assistance is never far away.

 The elderly make up over 13 percent of Tucson’s population, living in communities such as Dove Mountain, Sam Hughes and SaddleBrooke.
 About half of those in Tucson over 65 live alone, leaving them vulnerable to health emergencies like heart attacks and dangerous falls.
 About 3 in 10 medical calls in the city of Tucson are for seniors.

 Falls are one of the most common causes of injuries for older people.
 Although balance decreases with age, most falls are associated with slipping or tripping.
 In Tucson, the leading cause of falls are throw rugs.
 Electrical cords, stairs and clutter, especially between the bedroom and bathroom, also contribute to falls.

 Medical alert devices are designed to help seniors and those with disabilities contact medical personnel or loved ones after falls and other emergencies.

 Medical alert systems in Tucson have a range of features and capabilities.
 It is best to consider the specific needs and circumstances when choosing a device.
 Some require landline telephones; others integrate with a cellular network.
 Some devices require pressing a button to contact assistance; others incorporate sensors that detect falls and call automatically.

 Monitoring of health vitals and medication reminders

 GPS location tracking

 Home security monitoring